ismarapw/tile-image-yolo/README.md

 6. The image and the label will be generated and saved in generated folder

 ## Current Limitation
-1. Tiling image and feed them to the network will produce model that can recognize divided image not a whole image.
+1. Tiling image and feed them to the network will produce model that can recognize divided image only not a whole image.
 So, in the future i want to make a scirpt to automate tile and merge process during inference.
 2. Only single image can be feeded to the script.
 Soon, maybe the script can accept multiple images.